gencay/vscode-chatgpt/README.md

 ---

+# 🚀🎉 Zero Configuration (Automated Authentication)

+- Zero-Config Autologin lets the extension grab the required tokens automatically using `puppeteer`.
+The extension will use the browser behind the scenes, so you are not expected to receive 4xx errors while asking ChatGPT via extension unless there is OpenAI outages.

+- **2 options to run ChatGPT assistant in your vs-code**:

+  1. [**Recommended**] Autologin - Using browser network to ask questions to ChatGPT.

+     ❗Please make sure that the Chrome browser remains open while sending prompts.
+Extension will use the background service of the logged-in browser to send requests.
+Find instructions here: [Setup](#setup)

+     🤖 Provide email address and password in vs-code Settings if you'd like the extension to autofill those everytime you need a new browser.

+  2. Manually login on a browser and grab required tokens for logging in.
+Described in [Manual Setup](#manual-setup).
+This option has problems due to using unofficial OpenAI API usage and rate-limiting.

+---

 # Use defaults or customize your code prompts

 - `ChatGPT: Add Tests`: Write tests for you.
 Right click on a selected block of code, run command.